AlexCharlton/hyperscene-chicken/README.md

 A pointer to the array of packed `(x y z spotAngle)` directions and angles of the visible lights in the scene currently being rendered.

+    [procedure] (make-material R G B SHININESS)

+Make a simple material definition consisting of an RGB color (specular color, perhaps) and shininess value.
+Returns a four element f32vector, located in non-garbage-collected memory.
+Intended for use as a uniform value.

+    [procedure] (set-material-specular-color!
+MATERIAL R G B)

+Set the RGB values of the given material.

+    [procedure] (set-material-shininess!
+MATERIAL SHININESS)

+Set the shininess value of the given material.

     [procedure] (set-light-pool-size!
 SIZE)

 Every scene is given a pool from which to allocate lights, the size of which (at initialization) can be modified by calling this function (defaults to `1024`).